US STOCKS-Futures slump after Britons vote to leave EU

 By Noel Randewich and Tanya Agrawal

-S&P 500 futures and Nasdaq futures were down about 3.9 percent while those on the Dow Jones industrial average were off 3.1 percent, indicating Wall Street will open sharply lower.
+S&P 500 futures and Nasdaq futures were both down about 3.6 percent, while those on the Dow Jones industrial average were off 2.8 percent.

+The drops suggested Wall Street will open with steep losses, with the historic referendum delivering the biggest shock to the global financial system since the 2008 financial crisis.

+As markets reeled, British Prime Minister David Cameron said he would step down by October.

-Britain's FTSE 100 stock index slumped 4.7 percent in morning trade.
+British markets plunged, with sterling hitting a 31-year low in its biggest intraday percentage fall on record.
+Britain's FTSE 100 stock index slumped 6.5 percent in early trade.
 Asian equity markets also tumbled.

-Amid the turmoil, sterling hit a 31-year low in its biggest intraday percentage fall on record and Prime Minister David Cameron said he would step down by October.

 "It's going to be ugly in the morning," said Mike Ellingsen, a trader at U.S. Global Investors Inc in San Antonio, Texas.